2019 Instructional & Administrative Staff

 His most recent accomplishments include visual and drill design for East Lake High School winter guard, the 2015 WGI Scholastic A Silver Medalist.

-Jeremy Smith is a composer, percussionist, and educator who was born and raised in Muscle Shoals, AL. During his time as a percussionist, he has served many roles on either side the drum; both as a player and as an educator.
-Jeremy is an alumni of Muscle Shoals High School, Music City Drum Corps, and Freedom Indoor Percussion based in O’Fallontown, IL.
-He currently designs, arranges, consults, and instructs for several groups across the country.
+Jeremy Smith is a composer, percussionist, and educator born and raised in Muscle Shoals, AL. During his time as a percussionist he has served roles on both sides of the drum as both a player and educator.
+Jeremy is an alumni of Muscle Shoals High School, Music City Drum Corps, and Freedom Indoor Percussion.
+He currently designs, arranges, consults, and instructs for multiple groups across the country.

-In 2014 he served as the battery arranger and battery caption head for Southwind Drum and Bugle Corps.
-From 2016-2017 he was a battery staff member at Clarksville Audio Theatre.
-Currently Jeremy serves as the director percussion at Siegel High School, a member of the percussion staff at Music City Drum Corps, and as program coordinator for Chattanooga Independent Percussion Ensemble.
+In 2014 he served as the Battery Arranger and Battery Coordinator for Southwind Drum and Bugle Corps.
+From 2015-2017 he was a member of the Percussion Staff at Clarksville Audio Theatre and Music City Drum Corps.
+Jeremy currently serves as the Director of Percussion at Siegel High School and as Program Coordinator and Battery Arranger for Chattanooga Independent Percussion Ensemble.

 Samuel Galin Taylor, a native of Tuscumbia, Alabama has been involved in the marching arts since 2006.
 Galin is currently in his last semester of study completing a Music degree at the University of North Alabama.
 This season marks Galin's first year with Chattanooga Independent.
 As a performer, Galin spent five years with the Pride of Dixie Marching Band at UNA.
 While a part of this group, he competed in the first ever Drum Line Battle hosted by PASIC, in which the group would go on to win.